Budjhete/Xojo.ORM/README.md

         Me.Data("user") = value
 ```

 It is very useful to define computed properties with built-in types like String, Date or Integer.
-Be cautious with NULL values, as native types cannot take that value nor return it.
+Be cautious with ```Nil``` values, as native types cannot take that value nor return it.

 When using ORM as a Control, computed properties might are set without any consent.
 Yet, we are looking forward solution to this problem.